 The visitors took all three points with 20-year-old Germany international Julian Draxler's superb half-volley from the edge of the area proving decisive.

 Atletico Madrid emerged victorious from the meeting of two of Europe's form sides as Turkey international Arda Turan scored an 86th-minute winner against Porto.

-The Spaniards have won all seven of their league games this season, including a 1-0 win over city rivals Real Madrid last time out, but fell behind to Jackson Martinez's header before Diego Godin and Turan struck to turn the tie around.
+The Spaniards have won all seven of their league games this season, including but fell behind to Jackson Martinez's header before Diego Godin and Turan struck to turn the tie around.

 In Group G's other game, Austria Vienna and Zenit St Petersburg played out a drab goalless draw, which will suit neither side after defeats in their opening games.